cap-js/docs/node.js/cds-test.md

 cds.test = (...args) => (new Test).run(...args)
 ```

-:::warning Run `cds.test` once per file!
+:::warning Run `cds.test` once per test file

-`@sap/cds` relies on objects like `cds.model` being globally available.
-If you run `cds.test` multiple times within the same file can lead to a conflicting state and erratic behavior.
+`@sap/cds` relies on server state like `cds.model`.
+If you run `cds.test` multiple times within the same test file, this can lead to a conflicting state and erratic behavior.
 :::